 Construction Phasing Plan

-Development shall only be carried out in accordance with the approved Construction Phasing Plan approved under application 19/02619/AOD or a revised Construction Phasing Plans which shall be submitted to and agreed in writing by the Local Planning Authority.
+Development shall only be carried out in accordance with the approved Construction Phasing Plan approved under application 19/02619/AOD or revised Construction Phasing Plan which shall be submitted to and agreed in writing by the local planning authority.

 Reason: To ensure that the development is constructed in accordance with the UES and Environmental Statement dated December 2022.